Make a Feathery Clutch

-- 2The technique for making this clutch is in forming horizontal lines of feathered ribbons.So, to make the feathered ribbons:Advertisement
+- 2So, to make the feathered ribbons:The technique for making this clutch is in forming horizontal lines of feathered ribbons.Advertisement

 - First, measure a piece of ribbon that stretches from the left side of the clutch to the right side, and make it run over the edges for extra security.
 After you measure the right length you need, cut the ribbon. ##Next, to know how many ribbons you need to cut to cover the clutch's back and front with feathered ribbons, you will need to leave about 1 inch of space between each horizontal line of feathered ribbon, so you have a good space that will help your feather have a descending pattern, while covering the clutch well enough with feathers that no gaps are showing.
 So, if your bag is around 5 inches tall, you will need to cut 10 equal length ribbons (5 for each side).

 - Place your ribbon on the table, hold it with duct tape, so you can prevent it from moving while you are attaching the feathers.
 Now, take each feather, add a drop of glue on to the ribbon, and place the feather on the glue, and press on it gently.

 - Glue the feathers to the ribbon, leaving no spaces between them.
 Keep on gluing the feathers side by side to all the ribbons you have for the clutch.

 - Now, you have the number of feathered ribbons you need to cover your clutch with ready.

 - 3Feel free to use a pen to dot the horizontal line places, if you want to be accurate about the space you leave between the feathered ribbons.To attach the feathered ribbons to the clutch, you will need to determine the place you want to glue the feathered ribbon to, and note that you will start from the bottom of the clutch, making your way up with the feathered ribbons.